 - Demand Responsive Transit

-- · Ride Hailing
+- Ride Hailing

 - Ride Sharing

 - Shared Vehicles

-- Mobility-as-a-Service (Please see call-out at end of Section 5)
+- Mobility-as-a-Service (please see Section 1 call-out)

 DATA ANALYTICS

 - Data Compilation

 - Access

 - Security

 Sustainable Development

 At the 2015 United Nations General Assembly, 193 UN member states unanimously adopted the 2030 Agenda for Sustainable Development, a global development agenda that lays out 17 Sustainable Development Goals (SDGs) to be achieved by 2030.
 The SDGs are a global set of goals, targets, and indicators that detail quantitative objectives for sustainable development.
 Addressing critical sustainability issues such as poverty, climate change, inequality, economic development, and ecosystem protection, achievement of the SDGs will benefit everyone living in the Pierce Transit service area and throughout the Seattle-Bellevue-Tacoma metropolitan area.